-This implementation is justified because the entities referred to are those having a significant presence and project experience concerning the actions foreseen inside Syria, either from Gaziantep for what concern the Member states' agencies or from Damascus for the UN agencies.
+This implementation is justified because the entities referred to are having a significant presence and project experience concerning the actions foreseen inside Syria..

 The entrusted entities would be responsible for the award and management of contracts (grants and procurement) and for making payments.
 The entrusted entities intend to sub-delegate part of the execution of these tasks to NGOs or other international organisations in the framework of a consortium, according to their respective capacities and previous experiences in specific sectors and areas of intervention.
 Appropriate provisions will be included in the delegation agreements.